adobe/asset-compute-example-workers/projects/worker-cc-photoshop/README.md

 - Creative Automation APIs do not support multi-part upload and only support a single URL.
 This means outputs larger than 100MB on Azure are not currently supported.
 - The Creative Processing Profile UI in AEM only supports a single operation
+- Only use `.atn` files with one photoshop action in the set

 ## Setup